timothymadegwa/TB-Classification/README.md

 #### Trade-offs
 The major trade-off for this project is that the VGG16 model is quite heavy.
 Should I have more time on it, I would like to explore the use of other pre-trained models such as Mobilenet

-#### Personal Profile
-I have an online resume (https://timdev.co.ke/) containing links to works I have completed before (code cannot be shared) under the projects page

-#### Other projects
-1. Kopapap (https://kopapap-api.herokuapp.com/).
-This is a POC for the use of machine learning as an extra layer of screening before a loan is issues.
-It is built using Flask, HTML, CSS and Bootstrap
-2. S-BOB (https://sbob.aqila.co.ke/).
-An application used to digitize credit union operations.
-It allows peer-to-peer payment, loan application and disbursment, airtime purchase among others.
-It is bult on Django, HTML, CSS, Bootstrap and JavaScript.
-Test login details are available on my public resume
-3. Aqila Inventory (https://inventory.aqila.co.ke/).
-An application to help small businesses manage thier inventory, make sales and see thier profits.
-It is built on Django, HTML, CSS, Bootstrap and JavaScript.
-Test login details are available on my public resume